pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 npm install --save-dev webpack
 ```

-We're using `--save-dev` because these dependencies are only required to develop the application, so they can be listed under the `devDependencies` section of `package.json`.
+We're using `--save-dev` because these dependencies are only required to develop the application.
+For that reason, they can be listed under the `devDependencies` section of `package.json`.

-For running the application, we'll need Express, React, Twilio, Fanout, and other dependencies, let's add them with:
+For running the application, we'll need Express, React, Twilio, Fanout, and other dependencies.
+Let's add them with:
 ```
 npm install --save express ejs body-parser path react react-dom twilio fanoutpub faye
 ```